Frequently Asked Questions: Canvas, Choice Boards, and IXL

 How long do I have to complete the choice board?

 It depends.
 Typically history classes have one week per choice board, and science classes have two weeks.
-However, there will be times (such as over fall/spring/Christmas break) that you may have extra time, so make sure you check the due date listed in Edmodo.
+However, there will be times (such as over fall/spring/Christmas break) that you may have extra time, so make sure you check the due date listed in Canvas.

 How do I fill out the choice board?